The 4th Largest Religion: No Religion

 It’s quite nice to broaden one’s view, and realize that one isn’t so lonely being an atheist/agnostic in this world.

-10 thoughts on “The 4th Largest Religion: No Religion”
+10 responses to “The 4th Largest Religion: No Religion”

 One should wonder, of course, how accurate the self-description is.
 How many put down “Catholic” because they were just brought up in that church?
 Do even the majority of them count as “believers”?